35 Salutations to Use (Salutations List)

 What if the correspondence is an information situation?

-What is the intention of the letter is to have a more formal correspondence?
+What is the letter intends to have a more formal correspondence?
 How do I address the email or address the letter?

 You should use their last name.
 Like the following: Dear Mr. Smith —